bfioritto/typeburrito/_posts/2016-02-09-how-to-combine-typefaces.markdown

 categories: jekyll update
 ---

-illustrations:
-1) "text face, display face, don't use:" gwen eifl, sam elliot, boomhauer
-2) DONE font family
-3) EDIT serif with sans: add a counter-example, take out second example, make background color of big letters grey, add x-height line
-4) EDIT like with like: change the copy since i'm already using the shirt metaphor, background on diagram to grey
-5) DONE purpose and care

 links:
 1) link to part 1 "not sure how to pick a quality typeface?"
 2) (toward the end: Pairing doesn't need to be mysterious...) link to part 1

-We’ve all been there: you’ve got a design direction and you’re ready to go, only to be sucked into hours of fruitless tinkering with different header/body typeface combos, and in the end result looks like the typographic equivalent of finger-painting with barbeque sauce (i'm really searching for some kind of messy metaphor that you would viscerally hate—ideas?)
+We’ve all been there: you’ve got a design direction and you’re ready to go, only to be sucked into hours of fruitless tinkering with different header/body typeface combos, but the result just ends up looking like a flyer for a missing cat.

 You know you need to pick typefaces that will work well together, but it seems like there’s a lot more to it than meets the eye, and you don’t have a year to get up to speed on the ins and outs of typography.